-For me, Tom Petty Tribute Week was a collective experience, which means it basically just consisted of my asking other people about their favorite Tom Petty tunes.
-In so doing, the question was naturally reversed, and I was asked what my favorite Tom Petty songs were.
+For me, Tom Petty Tribute Week was a collective experience, which basically just consisted of my asking other people about their favorite Tom Petty tunes.
+Naturally, in so doing, I was questioned about my favorite Tom Petty songs.
 Thus, the birth of a playlist.
 Or two, as the case may be.

 In trying to narrow my picks to absolute favorites, I realized that the songs grouped themselves according to two basic timelines: high school and beyond.
-So the lists below reflect this delineation: Side A, or what I’m calling The Classics, are songs mostly from my high-school era, and Side B–what I’m calling The Epilogue–represents songs I associate more with the years from high school to now.
+Side A, or what I’m calling The Classics, are songs mostly from my high-school era, and Side B—what I’m calling The Epilogue—represents songs I associate with the years from high school to now.

 ► Side A • The Classics ► In order of autobiographical significance.
 A countdown.